McDrak/Tesis/docs/Tesis-v0.2.md

     -   Dilemmas:

-        -   Lore, across each level the player will find additional objects that can provide knowledge of each level and clues to solve puzzles easier or keys locations.
+        -   Lore: across each level the player will find additional objects that can provide knowledge of each level and clues to solve puzzles easier or keys locations.
 The player is free to keep searching for these items after or at the same time he is finding the key object.
 Additionally, the player will restore sanity with each lore object found.

-9.  **Boundaries Design**:
+10. **Boundaries Design**:

     -   Physical: